microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-eventpropagationresult.md

 ---
 title: "eventPropagationResult resource type"
-description: "Represents the success status of a created event and additional information about the targetted locations."
+description: "Represents the success status of a created event and additional information about the scoped locations."
 author: "sseth"
 ms.localizationpriority: medium
 ms.prod: "compliance"